LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 You could then use this to verify that your strings are of a certain length.

 #### General Cases

 Applying this rule to a more general environment is a little more tricky.
-This rule is pretty easy to apply when traversing a structure where you have set bounds, but this is not always true.
+This rule is pretty easy to apply when traversing a structure where you can find bounds, but this is not always the case.
-Cases where the condition to terminate is outside your control, but your desire is to get out that loop are a bit tricky.
+Cases where the condition to terminate is outside your control, but your desire is to get out that loop come to mind.
-Such cases such as
+Cases such as
-- A user can input as many wrong inputs as they want.
+- user input
-- A process can wait for an event for as long as it needs.
+- waiting for an event
-- Waiting for the return value of some long running method.
+- Waiting for the return value.
 - Retrying a failed task.
-Through the scientific power of picking a number that feels right, a limit can be placed on everything The question would be if it makes sense to for general programming.
+Technically a bound can be placed on everything through the scientific power of picking a number.
+The question would be if it makes sense to.
 A user can put as many wrong inputs as they want, but is it a login page or your terminal app menu?
 If it is a login then it makes sense to add a time out on too many incorrect attempts.
 A terminal menu not so much, but a decision can be made to add an upper bound on attempts.
 Maybe the program is reading from a socket that keeps giving bad data.
-Perhaps it's okay to block until good data, but if the context is time sensitive you would return an error after x attempts.
+Perhaps it's okay to block until good data, but if the context is time sensitive returning an error after x attempts would make sense.
-Either way it would have to be verified that only the specified condition can terminate the loop.
+Either way it would have to be verified that only the specified conditions can terminate the loop.
-The same would go for files since you also don't know the exact end.
+The same would go for files, but their sizes can be determined.
 Even if you were given a gigantic file there is only as much storage on disk.
+Adding a limit would depend on what you are using the file for.
-If a program depends on reading the whole file there wouldn't be a reason to add a bound.
+If a program depends on reading the whole file there would not be a reason to add a bound.
-Unless you have special criteria for files it should be fine to read until the end without a max bound.
-//something about file sizes changing?
+Maybe it is expected that a file is only ever a certain size, so the program never reads past an amount of bytes.
+Generally it would depend.
+It may make sense to add a bound it may not make sense.

 #### Async

 I didn't see anything about asynchronous behavior in NASA's documentation, but it is a common practice to set a timeout for asynchronous things.
 This way your program won't hang there waiting, and you can return an error.
-These types of actions in behavior are like the non-terminating but terminating loop.

 #### Task Timeout

 Task timeouts are more applicable to servers to prevent DDos attacks, but can very well be used in other situations.
 Regex is one example.
 There are some "evil regex" patterns that can act as a Denial of Service.